smoenter/Project-1/README.md

 The digital recipes box was built to help people to easily save your favorite recipes.
 This is a great way to never lose your favorite recipes.

 - What problem does it solve?
 Quick and paperless system to save your favorite recipes
 - What did you learn?
-Learned how to use CSS in many different way
+That there are many different ways to code and get the same results.

 ## Table of Contents (Optional)
 If your README is long, add a table of contents to make it easy for users to find what they need.